awsdocs/amazon-redshift-management-guide/doc_source/managing-parameter-groups-console.md

 1. For **Parameter groups,** choose the parameter group that you want to modify\.
 **Note**
-You cannot modify the default parameter group\.
+You can't modify the default parameter group\.

 1. To edit the WLM configuration, choose **Edit**\.